A history of Rowen Village Gardens Open Day

 The ticket price was still £5 per person.

 Our 12th Open Day in 2016 was the last organized by Peter McFadden.
-We raised £3500 for the Memorial Hall, and Seion Chapel raised £1460 towards improvements.
+We raised £3500 for the Memorial Hall, and Seion Chapel raised £1460 towards improvements to the chapel.
 We added the Coed Mawr Hall and Cefn Cae Campsite loop to the event.
-The 2018 Open Day is being organized by a sub-group of Rowen Memorial Hall committee.
+The 2018 Open Day is being organized by a group of local volunteers, each with a clear role.
+The group includes members of Rowen Memorial Hall committee.

 The Open Days have now raised over £45,000 towards major improvements to Rowen Memorial Hall, which is one of the busiest and best-equipped village halls in the area.
 The Hall is used for local activities and for fund-raising events, and it is available for anybody to use to raise funds for their preferred charity.
 We are immensely grateful to the householders who work hard to make their gardens so beautiful (A few have opened at all of the Open Days) and to the local farmers for the use of their fields for car parking, and to everybody who supports this wonderful event.